 We have all heard of promotional products.
 We all know what promotional products are…or do we?
-According to Wikipedia, “Promotional merchandise, promotional items, promotional products, promotional gifts, or advertising gifts are articles of merchandise that are branded with a logo and used in marketing and communication programs.
+According to the dictionary definition, “Promotional merchandise, promotional items, promotional products, promotional gifts, or advertising gifts are articles of merchandise that are branded with a logo and used in marketing and communication programs.
 They are given away to promote a company.“ Simple enough, right?
 It seems like a logical definition.

 So where exactly do we draw the line between a “promotional product” and a simple product with a logo on it?
 Or can we actually draw a clear, definitive line?
 At first thought, we all know what a promotional product is.
 Most would say a pen or a pencil (or another freebie item) that has a logo on it and in some way promotes a specific company, organization, cause, etc. But is there more to the world of promo items?

 Would you consider a Starbucks cup to be a promotional product?

 Let’s take Starbucks for example.
 What is their product?
 They sell coffee (and other overpriced food, but for argument’s sake we will just say it is coffee).
 What does the coffee come in?
 A cup with their logo conveniently printed on it.
 Why does the cup have a logo on it?
 To PROMOTE.
 People buy the drinks, leave the store, and carry them around all in plain sight of other consumers they cross paths with – and it wouldn’t be surprising if other people took notice of the brand name as it was being carried.
 Does that make the paper cup a promotional product?

 Is a Coke can a promotional product by definition?

 What about a simple can of Coke?
 The product is Coke (the drink contained within the can) so what about the can?
 It is colorfully and clearly labeled with their logo to PROMOTE.
 The same scenario applies: People are inadvertently spreading brand awareness just by drinking a can of Coca-Cola.
 Does that make the can a promotional product?